 Isn’t it ironic that time seems to speed up as we get older?
 Or is that just me?
-It seems like Labor Day weekend was just last week, but the reality is that we are a week away from Christmas & New Years, which means all the morning talk shows have already started promoting last-minute holiday gifts, tins of cookies and popcorn are showing up in offices, George Michael’s “Last Christmas” can be heard playing on repeat in malls across America, and the holiday frenzy is be upon us.
+It seems like Labor Day weekend was just last week, but the reality is that we are a week away from Christmas & New Years, which means all the morning talk shows have already started promoting last-minute holiday gifts, tins of cookies and popcorn are showing up in offices, George Michael’s “Last Christmas” can be heard playing on repeat in malls across America, and the holiday frenzy is upon us.

-James Brodway and Britney Sandoval from the department of of Psychological and Brain Sciences at the University of California, Santa Barbara research formulated a theory that hypothesizes that from childhood to early adulthood, we make fresh experiences and learn countless new skills.
+James Brodway and Britney Sandoval from the department of Psychological and Brain Sciences at the University of California, Santa Barbara research formulated a theory that hypothesizes that from childhood to early adulthood, we make fresh experiences and learn countless new skills.
 But as adults, our lives become more routine, and thus we experience fewer unfamiliar moments.
-As a result, our early years tend to be relatively over represented in our memory and, on reflection, seem to have lasted longer.
+As a result, our early years tend to be relatively over-represented in our memory and, on reflection, seem to have lasted longer.